-When we are in the office with a patient we have to dare to rest.
+When we are in the office with a patient, we have to dare to rest.
 It is difficult to see what is at all frightening about that, but it is.
 It is difficult to remain quiet and let the patient have a chance to say whatever he or she has to say.
 It is frightening for the patient—and the patient hates it.
 We are under constant pressure to say something, to admit that we are doctors or psychoanalysts or social workers to supply some box into which we can be put complete with a label.
 (Bion 1980, p.
 11)

 Thus, the mystical therapist has to accept the ‘unknowing’ before them rather than try and fit someone into the box they interpose on the client, or leap into this unknowing armed with explanation and interpretation.
 This also includes letting the symptoms speak for themselves, letting them ‘read’ us, both the client and the therapist.
-In this respect the mystical therapist has to resist the temptation of dualist, materialist or other ‘concrete’ notions of mind, mental health etc. that we saw Wittgenstein rejecting earlier.
+In this respect the mystical therapist has to resist the temptation of dualist, materialist or other ‘concrete’ notions of mind, mental health, etc. that we saw Wittgenstein rejecting earlier.
 We enter the symbolic world as described by medieval theologians such as Dionysius the Areopagite.
 In this respect the symptom itself becomes a symbol in the rich sense delineated by these medieval writers or recent writers such as Hillman.24 In practical terms this will have implications in treating patients displaying negative responses to adversity.
 For the ‘symptom’ now becomes a ‘symbol’ rather than an adversity to battle.
 Writing in 1975 in Revisioning Psychology, James Hillman stated:

 Today we have rather lost this difference that most cultures, even tribal ones, know and live in terms of.
 Our distinctions are Cartesian: between outer tangible reality and inner states of mind, or between body and a fuzzy conglomerate of mind, psyche and spirit.
 We have lost the third, middle position which earlier in our tradition and in others too, was the place of soul: a world of imagination, passion, fantasy, reflection, that is neither physical and material on the one hand, nor spiritual and abstract on the other, yet bound to them both.
 (Hillman 1975, pp. 67–68)

-Hillman waged a life-long war against what he termed the ‘nominalism’ of medical terminology applied to psychic states (or what he would refer to as ‘soul-states’, see inter alia, Hillman 1983, pp. 40–43).25 The choreography of labelling the ‘sickness’ of ‘depression’, ‘anxiety’, ‘paranoia’ etc. possesses, he argued, its own sickness:
+Hillman waged a life-long war against what he termed the ‘nominalism’ of medical terminology applied to psychic states (or what he would refer to as ‘soul-states’, see inter alia, Hillman 1983, pp. 40–43).25 The choreography of labelling the ‘sickness’ of ‘depression’, ‘anxiety’, ‘paranoia’, etc. possesses, he argued, its own sickness:

 The ‘real’ sickness is probably less in the style—paranoid, depressed—and more in the fixedness, the literalism with which the style is taken by the patient and the doctor.
 (Hillman 1983, p.
 42)

 Rather, he encouraged the counsellor/psychologist/therapist to work with the symptoms, to ‘befriend’ and explore them, to enable them to do the work they have to do for the person at that time in their life.
 What Hillman calls ‘staying with the mess’ (1975, p.
 74): ‘we try to follow the soul wherever it leads, trying to learn what the imagination is doing in its madness.
 By staying with the mess, the morbid, the fantastic, we do not abandon method itself, only its medical model.
-Instead we adopt the method of the imagination’ (Hillman 1975, p.
+Instead, we adopt the method of the imagination’ (Hillman 1975, p.
 74).

 In a similar fashion, Wittgenstein’s admonition to respect the boundaries of our understanding of the ‘other’ suggests that we resist the temptation to rush into a world dominated by the grey symptomology of pathological psychology but rather tentatively play on the richly coloured shore that unfolds before us.